African American History | High School Students: The Congressional Academy

 ELIGIBILITY AND APPLICATION INFORMATION

-Students must be a current high school sophomore or junior during the 2019-2020 academic year.
+Student must be a current high school sophomore (10th grade) or junior (11the grade) during the 2021-2022 academic year.

-Only 100 current sophomores and juniors can participate each summer.
+Only 100 current sophomores and juniors are eligible to participate each summer.
 In the event that the program receives more applications than available spots a wait list will be formed.

 Admission to the Congressional Academy will be conducted in two phases.

-- Complete the online Congressional Academy program application
+- Complete the online Congressional Academy Student Application

-- Have your parent complete the Parental Consent Form
+- Have your parent/guardian complete the online Parent/Guardian Consent Form

-- Ask your social studies teacher or Principal to complete the Teacher/Principal Recommendation Form
+- Ask your social studies teacher to complete the online Teacher Recommendation Form

 Email | UAH@uwp.edu

-Applications for admission to the program will not be reviewed until they are complete.
+Applications for admission to the program will not be reviewed until all requirements are submitted.

 The following criteria and point system will be used to evaluate applicants in each application phase.